Mar 26, 2024

 What is the Federal Reserve System and why was it created?

-Congress passed the Federal Reserve Act to support a safer and more stable economy after several banking crises.
+Congress passed the Federal Reserve Act in 1913 to support a safer and more stable economy after several banking crises.
 The Federal Reserve System was formed in 1913 as an independent body to protect the nation from these recurring crises.

 The Federal Reserve Act sets out three primary goals for the Federal Reserve System: maximum employment, stable prices, and moderate long-term interest rates.